RBC ION+ Visa review

 RBC ION+ Visa welcome bonus

 • Get 14,000 Avion points upon approval - that’s $100 of value in gift cards!
-Apply by May 7, 2025.
+Apply by May 14, 2025.

-How to earn points
+How to earn Avion points with the ION+ Visa

 • Earn 3 Avion points† per $1 on qualifying grocery, dining, food delivery, gas, rideshare, public transit, EV charging, streaming, digital gaming and online subscriptions